JoseQuintas/hwgui/samples/doc/Readme.txt

     The contents of the old rc file was preserved as inline comment.

-2.) bincnts.prg
+2.) bincnts.prg:
+    Runs best on Windows but not on GTK:
+    The sample program can be compiled.
+    The icon was correct displayed from the binary container, but the sample dialog with bmp files does not run ==>
-    The images of the binary container do not appear.
+    The images of the binary container does not appear.
     A special solution is write the resources from the container into temporary files and load then from there.
     The handling of resources does not work in the way like Windows.

-    The icon appears OK.
+    The icon appears OK on WinAPI and GTK/LINUX.

+    - The function hwg_SetResContainer() opens the
+      binary container at reads the resoureces in it:
+      See drawwig.prg, about line 892: HBinC:Open()

 3.) grid_5.prg
     Grid Editor (crashes, if click on button "Insert","Change","Delete")